voxpupuli/puppet-puppetboard/README.md

 ProxyPassReverse /pboard/ http://dashes.acme:5000/pboard/
 ```

-### Redhat
+### Redhat/CentOS

-RedHat has restrictions on the /etc/apache directory that require wsgi to be configured to use /var/run.
+RedHat/CentOS has restrictions on the /etc/apache directory that require wsgi to be configured to use /var/run.

 ```puppet